FreshKernel/kraft-sync/README.md

 - 🔄 You can use the exact same script for syncing server mods (if you have access to running JAR files) and you can exclude or include some mods to be downloaded on the client or server.
 - 💾 Easily convert the info of the mods from other launchers.
-- ⚡ Support for quick play feature for automatically joining a minecraft server on launch (limited to supported launchers)
+- ⚡ Support for quick play feature for automatically joining a Minecraft server on launch (limited to supported launchers)

 ```